Carapacik/swagger_parser/swagger_parser/README.md

   # Optional.
 Set `true` to generate includeIfNull annotations for nullable fields.
   # If set to `false`, includeIfNull annotations will not be generated.
   include_if_null: false

+  # DART ONLY
+  # Optional.
+Set `true` to infer required properties from nullability.
+  # When enabled and the schema has no explicit required array:
+  # - Properties without nullable: true are marked as required
+  # - Properties with nullable: true remain optional
+  # If the schema defines a required array, this option has no effect.
+  infer_required_from_nullable: false
 ```

 For multiple schemes: